RaviAmane/SOR/USE_CASE_2.md

 ## Examples

-The following is a series of examples that demonstrate the use of API with various netwrok traffic.
+The following is a series of examples that demonstrates how the use of query parameter and PATCH reduces the network traffice; thus optimizing the mobile applications.

 ### 1) Simple GET Request - Receive Full Resource